 They do not know they are adopted.

 They do not know you are their new family.

 They do not know where the boundaries of their property are.

 They are not ‘escape artists’ and they are not ‘bad dogs’ – 99% of the time, they settle within a week to two weeks.

-Put a collar and tag on immediately and, if you have to, keep them inside the house and only take them outside into the yard in your presence.
+Put a collar and tag on immediately (as soon as you adopt) and, if you have to, keep them inside the house and only take them outside into the yard in your presence.
 (Note: all FAWbies adopted from Jan 2016 are microchipped.
 If you adopted prior to this, please contact us for assistance.)